14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 	* It can be hard to keep track of which polyfill version is being used on your project.
 [Polymer is currently shipped](https://github.com/Polymer/core-animation/commit/ff06630b1b280fa1245b9f4f366a76c92c8d325a) with the `next-lite` polyfill.
 * Web Animations gives you fine-grained control of the animation `fill-mode`.
 This is powerful but can get complicated as [this example illustrates](https://www.polymer-project.org/0.5/platform/web-animations.html#controlling-the-animation-timing).

-There’s a lot of advanced functionality in GSAP that probably won’t be covered by Web Animations, but at least we will have a native choice going forward.
-GSAP should be able to optimize its engine even further by taking animations entirely off the main JavaScript thread.
+*There’s a lot of advanced functionality in GSAP that probably won’t be covered by Web Animations, but at least we will have a native choice going forward.
+And GSAP should be able to optimize its engine even further by taking animations entirely off the main JavaScript thread.*

-*Normally, we would not recommend using unproven technology for  a project of this scale on a non-flexible deadline.
-In this case, the client asked for it and understood the risk.*

 ### Resources: